-House of Salt and Sorrows by Erin A. Craig: I of course had to begin with the book that drew me back into the world of dark, atmospheric fantasy.
-This lovely book is a gothic retelling of the twelve dancing princesses.
-But in this story, the sisters are dying in order of oldest to youngest, and the main character, Annaleigh, believes something or someone is to blame for her sisters’ deaths.
+House of Salt and Sorrows by Erin A. Craig: This lovely, atmospheric book is a gothic retelling of the twelve dancing princesses.
+But in this story, the sisters are dying in order of the oldest to the youngest, and the main character, Annaleigh, believes something or someone is to blame for her sisters’ deaths.
 This is the perfect read for those cool, rainy autumn evenings!

-Small Favors by Erin A. Craig: I’m currently reading this story about Ellerie Downing and the small, quiet town of Amity Falls.
-But the town doesn’t stay quiet for long as strange events plague the town, which the residents blame on mysterious creatures in the woods.
-I love the characters in this book and though it’s not as atmospheric and gothic as House of Salt and Sorrows, the mystery and slight spookiness around these creatures has me hooked!
+Small Favors by Erin A. Craig: This story about Ellerie Downing and the small, quiet town of Amity Falls is like being back on a prairie.
+But the town doesn’t stay quiet for long as strange events plague the village, which the residents blame on mysterious creatures in the woods.
+I love the characters in this book and though it’s not as atmospheric and gothic as House of Salt and Sorrows, the mystery and slight spookiness around these creatures hooked me!

-Elatsoe by Darcie Little Badger: More ghosts!
-But those in Elatsoe are only animals.
+Elatsoe by Darcie Little Badger: The ghosts in in Elatsoe are only animals, thankfully.
 When her cousin is murdered, Elatsoe hunts for the murderer using her Lipan Apache magic to raise her dead dog to help in the hunt.
 The ending is the creepiest part of this book.
 Otherwise, there are only a few ominous parts.

 The Once and Future Witches by Alix E. Harrow: I loved Harrow’s debut, The Ten Thousand Doors of January, so I look forward to reading about some sisters’ plan to turn the women’s suffrage movement into the witch’s movement, even when stalked by sickness and shadows.

 What books are you most looking forward to reading this fall?